pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 [STATUS] attack finished for 10.10.87.211 (valid pair found)
 ```
 We find a valid user as **elliot**.
 Now we can enumerate for the password.\
 We do it one after the other to save us loads of time.
-If we fuzzed both together, it would generate loads of invalid cred and to track invalid status would also be a pain.\
+If we fuzzed both together, it would generate loads of invalid creds and to track invalid status would also be a pain.\
 Like earlier, **invalid passwords** can be seperated in two ways.
 First, we can use the invalid password reponse returned.
 Better is to use the _STATUS_CODE : 302_ as on valid credentials the site will redirect to the /wp-admin page.
 Let's run hydra now.
 We use some different options like